lakshminarasimmanv/go-plot/README.md

  # plot

- Go package for Plotting.
 This package provides a simple API for plotting.

  ## Installation